Girls and Sex Education

 In the upcoming Family Wellness Fairs, we estimate that we will provide holistic education to about 1200 Salvadorans who live in impoverished communities north of San Salvador.
 We will be distributing more than 300 Days for Girls kits to pre-teen and teen girls, and they will learn about their bodies, the changes that come with adolescence, and the best ways in which they can control their own reproductive lives and keep themselves healthy.

-Side by side with the distribution of the Days for Girls kits, we continue our work with an emerging Days for Girls Enterprise.
-The Enterprise is making Days for Girls kits which will be sold locally.
+Side by side with the distribution of the Days for Girls kits, we continue our work with a women's group in our sister church community that is making Days for Girls kits.
+The goal is to sell or give away locally produced kits in nearby communities where they are needed.
 The kits are made by women who live in a rural area and do not have access to employment.
-As we were doing research this week to create an advertising campaign for the Enterprise, I interviewed several women who live in a small community to find out how they manage their periods.
-The conversation I had with a young woman (who now works in healthcare) is typical:
+The hope is that they will be able to earn a small daily stipend for their work.
+As we were doing research this week to create an advertising campaign for the kits, I interviewed several local women to find out how they manage their periods.
+This conversation which I had with a young woman (who now works in healthcare) is typical of what I was told:

-What do the girls normally use and how much does it cost?
+What do the girls normally use to manage their periods, and how much does it cost?

 The cheapest kotex (the word Salvadorans use for any disposable sanitary pad) cost $1 for a package of 10.
 But they are thin.
 For girls who have normal periods in three days they can use 2 packages.